DigiDuRe/DigiDuRe/README.md

 ## 1. Data Harmonization - Protestant individuals

 A structured dataset with careers of Dutch Protestant ministers from 1555 until 2004 is created out of a series of semi-structured data sources that are the result of archival historical research.
 This process is considered data harmonization and entails the modeling of the data structure and a series of processing steps.
 The processing steps are available as Jupyter notebooks and are grouped under [1_Data_Harmonization](/1_Data_Harmonization/).
 On top of the data harmonization, a curation process took place as well, especially since multiple data sources with information from the same individual have been integrated and contained differences in spelling.
 This process has resulted in a new dataset named **CLERUS - Database Dutch Reformed Clergy**, where the emphasis lies on ministers that have served in Dutch churches.
-The database and data model could be extended with data from ministers that were active in other countries (i.e., in the West and East Indies), as well as information about individuals that obtained the right to act as Protestant ministers (proponenten) but followed a different career path (e.g., school teacher, professor, medical doctor, etc.).
+The database and data model can be extended with data from ministers that were active in other countries (i.e., in the West and East Indies), as well as information about individuals that obtained the right to act as Protestant ministers (proponenten) but followed a different career path (e.g., school teacher, professor, medical doctor, etc.).

 ## 2. Linking and Enriching Data